Tropical year: Time scales and calendar

 Apparent solar time is the time indicated by a sundial, and is determined by the apparent motion of the Sun caused by the rotation of the Earth around its axis as well as the revolution of the Earth around the Sun.
 Mean solar time is corrected for the periodic variations in the apparent velocity of the Sun as the Earth revolves in its orbit.
-The most important such time scale is Universal Time, which is the mean solar time at 0 degrees longitude (the IERS Reference Meridian).
+The most important such time scale is Universal Time, which is the mean solar time at 0° longitude (the IERS Reference Meridian).
 Civil time is based on UT (actually UTC), and civil calendars count mean solar days.

-However the rotation of the Earth itself is irregular and is slowing down, with respect to more stable time indicators: specifically, the motion of planets, and atomic clocks.
+However, the rotation of the Earth itself is irregular and is slowing down, with respect to more stable time indicators: specifically, the motion of planets and atomic clocks.

 Ephemeris time (ET) is the independent variable in the equations of motion of the Solar System, in particular, the equations from Newcomb's work, and this ET was in use from 1960 to 1984.
 These ephemerides were based on observations made in solar time over a period of several centuries, and as a consequence represent the mean solar second over that period.
 The SI second, defined in atomic time, was intended to agree with the ephemeris second based on Newcomb's work, which in turn makes it agree with the mean solar second of the mid-19th century.
-ET as counted by atomic clocks was given a new name, Terrestrial Time (TT), and for most purposes ET = TT = International Atomic Time + 32.184 SI seconds.
+ET as counted by atomic clocks was given a new name, Terrestrial Time (TT), and for most purposes ET = TT = TAI + 32.184 SI seconds.
 Since the era of the observations, the rotation of the Earth has slowed down and the mean solar second has grown somewhat longer than the SI second.
-As a result, the time scales of TT and UT1 build up a growing difference: the amount that TT is ahead of UT1 is known as ΔT, or Delta T. As of 5 July 2022, TT is ahead of UT1 by 69.28 seconds.
+As a result, the time scales of TT and UT1 build up a growing difference: the amount that TT is ahead of UT1 is known as ΔT, or Delta T. As of 1 January 2026, TT is ahead of UT1 by approximately 69.110 seconds.

-As a consequence, the tropical year following the seasons on Earth as counted in solar days of UT is increasingly out of sync with expressions for equinoxes in ephemerides in TT.
+As a consequence, the tropical year following the seasons on Earth, as counted in solar days of UT, is increasingly out of sync with expressions for equinoxes in ephemerides in TT.

 As explained below, long-term estimates of the length of the tropical year were used in connection with the reform of the Julian calendar, which resulted in the Gregorian calendar.
 Participants in that reform were unaware of the non-uniform rotation of the Earth, but now this can be taken into account to some degree.
 The table below gives Morrison and Stephenson's estimates and standard errors (σ) for ΔT at dates significant in the process of developing the Gregorian calendar.